InteractiveNinja/tautulli-ntfy-webhook/readme.md

 ## Features

-- Send Tautulli webhooks to ntfy
+- Receive Tautulli webhooks and pass them to NTFY
-- Free choice of ntfy topic
-- Send Poster URL for Webhook request
+- Show Plex posters in NTFY when new media is added

 ## Environment Variables